HereThereBeMonsters/togira/README.md

 Quick summary of what Togira has to offer:

 - Web based
-- Configure your Toggl account (username, API token)
+- Configure your Toggl account (using your API token)
 - Configure a Jira server and account (Jira Cloud isn't supported at the moment!)
 - Load time entries from Toggl for a given time period
 - Detect Jira issue IDs in the description of the entries